Covanta Holding Technical Analysis (NYSE:CVA)

 Covanta Holding Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Covanta Holding MACD indicator is above 0 indicating a bullish trend.
+The Covanta Holding MACD indicator is below 0 indicating a bearish trend.

 Covanta Holding Relative Strength Index